 Google Suggest are the recommendations that appear as a drop-down menu, when you type in a Keyword, before hitting “Enter”.
 These Are Potential Keywords You Can Use In Your Content To Boost Your Rankings.

-If You Type In The Search Term "Keyword Tool"; Google Will Suggest Topics Like Keyword Tool Chrome Extension.
+For Instance: If You Type In The Search Term "Keyword Tool"; Google Will Suggest Topics Like Keyword Tool Chrome Extension.
 This could be heading you toward what you would want to cover in your blog.

 *Stay Tuned For Our Next E-Mail: Look At Related Searches For More Ideas.